Post Aether III Update (2016-2017)

 - We used a GoPro Session for our down-firing video.
 Looked great, weighs little.
 After reviewing the video collected, I think I'd opt for an old-school Hero with a battery back-pack, as the Session didn't record the full 2-hour flight.

-- We thought it'd be very cool to send up a 360-degree camera, allowing us to look up at the balloon, watch the 'chute work, look down at the planet, look right and see our passenger, etc...
+- We thought it'd be very cool to send up a 360-degree camera, allowing us to look up at the balloon, watch the 'chute work, look down at the planet, look to the right and see our passenger, etc...
 We used a 4K 360Fly camera.
 Unfortunately, the video looks like THIS.
 It was grossly over-exposed throughout the flight and totally useless.
 Bummer.
+We'll probably try again on Aether IV.

 A brief survey of sources and suggestions for performing your own near-space project from John Williams